awalder/Pathtracer/README.md

 ## <a name="Currentstate"></a> Current state
 This is still work on progress.
 Currently can load scene, render it using rasterizing pipeline or raytrace using RT-cores.
 Two modes implemented, pathtracing and ambient occlusion.

+### Implemented features / TODO list
+- [ ] Bidirectiona pathtracer
+- [ ] Multiple importance sampling
+- [x] Cook-Torrance microfacet model

+There is many smaller tasks to be done and issues needing fixing but these point the direction for this project.

 ## External libraries used
 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/)